 While the great sovereign dukes of old were the leaders of entire nations, some dukedoms are much more modest roles, such as the heads of duchy estates within countries such as England, Portugal and Spain.

-For example, the Duchy of Normandy, which evolved as a Viking territory during the 10th century, has a modern-day Duke as its official head, and this Duke of Normandy is actually female, though she is more often known by her more regular title of Queen Elizabeth II.
+For example, the Duchy of Normandy, which evolved as a Viking territory during the 10th century, has a modern-day Duke as its official head, and while this Duke of Normandy was until recently actually female, as it is a title held by the British monarch, formerly Queen Elizabeth II but now King Charles III.

 So, in theory at least, becoming the head of a duchy estate is another way to become a Duke or a Duchess.